-Our due diligence practice includes integrity due diligence, sanctions and ESG due diligence.
-We help you meet regulatory requirements in relation to anti-financial crime, governance, and corporate social responsibility, whilst also helping you to protect your institution and stakeholders from illegal activity and unethical business practices.
+Our due diligence practice includes integrity due diligence, sanctions and environmental, social and governance (ESG) due diligence.
+We help you meet regulatory requirements in relation to anti-financial crime, governance and corporate social responsibility, while also helping you to protect your institution and stakeholders from illegal activity and unethical business practices.

 - A bespoke research method

 - Cross-verification of allegations

 Our proprietary Reputational Risk Meter, and Integrity Risk Assessment System provide you with an additional layer of objective analysis that facilitates and supports your risk-based decisions.
 Relationship mapping is another key feature of our investigations, and helps provide clear analysis of complex shareholding structures and personal networks.

 Integrity Due Diligence